rika1707/ListClients/README.md

 - `APIClients`: Backend built with .NET 8 (ASP.NET Core Web API)
 - `ClientsApp`: Frontend built with Angular

+Each project has its own readme explaining its functionality.

 ---

 ## 🔁 Clone the repository